Embedding d3 Visuals in Rmarkdown

 There are a couple of things that I am going to assume:

-1. You have a Hugo site setup already
+- You have a Hugo site setup already

-2. You’re at least comfortable with d3 and knitr code chunks
+- You’re at least comfortable with

-3. You know the basics of Rmarkdown
+code chunks - You know the basics of Rmarkdown

 If you’re cool with those three things, then you should be able to follow along and will probably already know more than I did when I first learned how to do this.
 If you aren’t too familiar with them, the keep reading!
 This is written from the context of having just learned how to do it myself - and hopefully it will be somewhat interesting still!